lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 Customizing
 ------------
 To change more preferences :menuselection:`Options --> Preferences` and a preferences window will pop up.
 To have qps not exit when you close qps uncheck the :guilabel:`Exit on closing` checkbox.
 To change if qps has a remembers it position check/uncheck the :guilabel:`Remember Position` checkbox.
-To change the font is the drop down menu under :guilabel:`Appearance` and the drop down number is for the font size.
+To change the font use the drop down menu under :guilabel:`Appearance` and the drop down number is for the font size.
 To change how CPU usage is divided per your total number of CPU cores or a Single CPU press a radio button under :guilabel:`%CPU divided by`.

 .. image::   qps-pref.png